 Location guide: Latrabjarg

 Boat tours regularly leave Iceland’s almighty bling town from the harbour.
 Maybe the small boats are best to take you out to the islands.
+Tours from Reykjavik can be booked below.

 Location guide: Reykjavik